jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab3.md

 * round_robin/load_balancing: Specifies the type of scheduler mechanism used for the channel.

-* DATATYPE: Specifies the data type on the channel.
+* ```DATATYPE```: Specifies the data type on the channel.
 This has the same restrictions as standard hls::stream.
 The DATATYPE can be:

 * Any C++ native data type